April 20-23, 2020 | Red Feather Lakes, CO

 The donothing Leadership Retreat will be held at the pristine Shambhala Mountain Center, a sprawling 600-acre mountain-valley retreat nestled in the Colorado Rockies.
 The grounds are inspiring and serene, surrounded by the natural beauty of aspen and pine forests, rocky peaks, and blue skies.

 The accommodations are modern and comfortable, including daily meals prepared by an on-site chef.
-The Shambhala Mountain Center is located outside Fort Collins, two hours from Denver International Airport.
+The Shambhala Mountain Center is located outside Fort Collins, CO.

 Janet Solyntjes, MA | Teacher